 Price: Grand Prix II is Wusthof’s entry-level collection and, with that, is typically their most affordable one.
-The price of the 6-inch chef’s knife is always under $100 and you can sometimes find the 8-inch version for less than $100 too.
-It’s available in stores like Williams Sonoma and Crate and Barrell but the best deals are usually on Amazon.
+The cost of the 6-inch chef’s knife is always under $100, and you can sometimes find the 8-inch version for less than $100 too.
+It’s available in stores like Williams Sonoma and Crate and Barrell, but the best deals are usually on Amazon.

 What I Love About This Knife